Reach out! We’re available by email or phone and can answer all of your questions.

 After the 2-hour incubation, use a plate reader to detect and record the generated signal at 560nm.
 Use the intensity and the standard curve to calculate the Protein concentration in the samples.

 Protein determination is one of the most common operations performed in biochemical research.
-The principle of the bicinchoninic acid (BCA) assay is similar to the Lowry assay.
-It relies on forming a Cu2+-protein complex under alkaline conditions, followed by reducing the Cu2+ to Cu1+.
+The bicinchoninic acid (BCA) assay principle is similar to the Lowry assay.
+It relies on forming a Cu2+-protein complex under alkaline conditions, then reducing the Cu2+ to Cu1+.
 The amount of reduction is proportional to the protein present.
 Cysteine, cystine, tryptophan, tyrosine, and peptide bonds can reduce Cu2+ to Cu1+.
 BCA forms a purple-blue complex with Cu1+ in alkaline environments, thus providing a basis to monitor the reduction of alkaline Cu2+ by proteins.